lukamiletic95/papers/Background.md

 > State machine replication approach will b discussed later.

-Furthermore, it is evident that blockchain
+It is evident that blockchain became increasingly popular due to Bitcoin, however, it can be applied in a much more general way.
+It can be used not only for financial transactions, but also for smart
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDI2MDE2NjQsLTIwOTE3Njk3NjQsLT
+eyJoaXN0b3J5IjpbODU2NTgxNjc5LC0yMDkxNzY5NzY0LC02OT
-Y5Njc1MjYxMSwtMjA3MTE5MzY0NywtODQ1NzQ5MzAzLDIxMzE5
+Y3NTI2MTEsLTIwNzExOTM2NDcsLTg0NTc0OTMwMywyMTMxOTQ0
-NDQyODUsLTE4OTExNDA3ODcsLTc2NTgyNzI5MiwtODY5MTU2Nj
+Mjg1LC0xODkxMTQwNzg3LC03NjU4MjcyOTIsLTg2OTE1NjY2MS
-YxLC0xMzE5NDM0MTE5LC0yMTExNTU0MjUyLC0xNDg2OTA5MTc3
+wtMTMxOTQzNDExOSwtMjExMTU1NDI1MiwtMTQ4NjkwOTE3Nywt
-LC0xOTgyMjI3OTE1LC0zNTg5MjkzNzksMTAxODU3NDQyNywtND
+MTk4MjIyNzkxNSwtMzU4OTI5Mzc5LDEwMTg1NzQ0MjcsLTQ0OD
-Q4NDg4NDIwXX0=
+Q4ODQyMF19
 -->